-We now turn on to investigate some interesting consequences of the use of a concrete data-type to represent circuit.
+We now turn on to investigating some interesting consequences of the use of a concrete data-type to represent circuits.
 First, we prove that the behavior of combinatorial circuits without delay can be lifted to the stream setting.
 Second, we build some functions (or interpretations [2]) that operates on circuits.

 Lifting combinatorial circuits.
 The meaning relation is parametrized by the semantics of the basic gates.
-This can be put to good use to prove the functional correction of some designs in the boolean setting, and then, to mechanically lift this proof of functional correction to the boolean stream setting (for the same set of gates).
+This can be put to good use to prove the functional correctness of some designs in the boolean setting, and then, to mechanically lift this proof of functional correction to the boolean stream setting (for the same set of gates).
 For instance, if a loop-less and delay-less circuit implements a function f in the boolean setting, we can prove that the very same circuit implements the function Stream.map f in the boolean stream setting.

 Simulating and checking designs.
-One key feature of our first-order encoding of circuits in Coq is that it allows to check designs by simulation before attempting to prove them.
-This verification is done on the same definition than the one which will be proved later, allowing a seamless approach.
-While simulation cannot be done on circuits parametrized by a size, this remains a valuable help to avoid dead-ends.
-We define a simulation function sim that works on loop-free circuits, if the user provide a computational interpretation of each basic gate.
-For instance, it allows to simulate the adders of §3.
+One feature of our first-order encoding of circuits in Coq is that designs can be checked by simulation before attempting to prove them.
+This verification is done on the definition that will be proved later, allowing a seamless approach, and remains a valuable help to avoid dead-ends even if we cannot simulate circuit parametrized by a size.
+We define a simulation function sim that works on loop-free circuits, if the user provides a computational interpretation of each basic gate.
+For instance, we can simulate the adders of §3.